Economics

 Back to top

-Here you can also find the price of Brent crude over the past 12 months both in US dollars and pound sterling
+Here you can also find the price of Brent crude since May 2012 both in US dollars and pound sterling.

 Back to top